 Primary Education in the Netherlands

-This advice is based largely on the leerlingvolgsystem (pupil monitoring system), which is used to register the pupils’ achievements throughout their time at elementary school
+- This is a monitoring system, which is used to register the achievements of pupils throughout their time at elementary school

 Secondary Education in the Netherlands

 Secondary school education is where matters begin to get complicated in the Netherlands!
 This diagram illustrates how it works:

 Let’s explain Dutch secondary education, in more detail:

 - There are three types of secondary school pupils can choose from, once they have completed their primary school education